 Some of these detrimental effects apply to animals as well.

-- Expose yourself to plenty of natural, bright light during the day to boost mood, energy and alertness during the day, and help you to fall asleep at night and encourage your body’s natural sleep/wake cycle.
+—Expose yourself to plenty of natural, bright light during the day to boost mood, energy and alertness during the day.
+Doing so will help you to fall asleep at night, reset your natural circadian rhythm, and encourage your body’s natural sleep/wake cycle.

 —Go outdoors every morning, take a walk and get 15 minutes of sunlight without sunscreen.
 Leave your phone at home!